Liberal Arts Scholarship

 Sponsored by the University of Wisconsin Oshkosh

-The College of Letters and Science is pleased to announce the Ninth Annual Liberal Arts Scholarship Competition for Undergraduate Students, sponsored by the four colleges and Lifelong Learning and Community Engagement of the University of Wisconsin Oshkosh and the University of Wisconsin System Advisory Group on the Liberal Arts (SAGLA).
+The College of Letters and Science is pleased to announce the Eleventh Annual Liberal Arts Scholarship Competition for Undergraduate Students, sponsored by the four colleges and Lifelong Learning and Community Engagement of the University of Wisconsin Oshkosh and the University of Wisconsin System Advisory Group on the Liberal Arts (SAGLA).

 Some of these outcomes may help inform your understanding of the larger framework of liberal education.